Guinea pig: Diet

 The guinea pig's natural diet is grass; their molars are particularly suited for grinding plant matter and grow continuously throughout their life.
+Most mammals that graze are large and have a long digestive tract.
+Guinea pigs have much longer colons than most rodents.

+Easily digestible food is processed in the gastrointestinal tract and expelled as regular feces.
+But to get nutrients out of hard-to-digest fiber, guinea pigs ferment fiber in the cecum (in the GI tract) and then expel the contents as cecotropes, which are reingested (cecotrophy).
+The cecotropes are then absorbed in the small intestine to utilize the nutrients.
+The cecotropes are eaten directly from the anus unless the guinea pig is pregnant or obese.
+They share this behavior with lagomorphs (rabbits, hares, pikas) and some other animals.

-Most mammals that graze are large and have a long digestive tract; guinea pigs have much longer colons than most rodents, but they must also supplement their diet by eating their feces (coprophagy).
-However, they do not consume all their feces indiscriminately, but produce special soft pellets, called cecotropes (or caecal pellets), which recycle B vitamins, fiber, and bacteria required for proper digestion.
-The cecotropes are eaten directly from the anus, unless the guinea pig is pregnant or obese.
-They share this behaviour with rabbits.
-In geriatric boars or sows (rarely in young ones), the muscles which allow the softer pellets to be expelled from the anus can become weak.
+In geriatric boars or sows (rarely in young ones), the muscles which allow the cecotropes to be expelled from the anus can become weak.
 This creates a condition known as fecal impaction, which prevents the animal from redigesting cecotropes even though harder pellets may pass through the impacted mass.
 The condition may be temporarily alleviated by a human carefully removing the impacted feces from the anus.

-Guinea pigs benefit from a diet of fresh grass hay, such as timothy hay, in addition to food pellets which are often based on timothy hay.
-Alfalfa hay is also a popular food choice and most guinea pigs will eat large amounts of alfalfa when offered it, though some controversy exists over offering alfalfa to adult guinea pigs.
+Guinea pigs benefit from a diet of fresh grass hay, such as timothy hay, in addition to food pellets, which are often based on timothy hay.
+Alfalfa hay is also a popular food choice, and most guinea pigs will eat large amounts of alfalfa when offered it, though some controversy exists over offering alfalfa to adult guinea pigs.
 Some pet owners and veterinary organizations have advised that, as a legume rather than a grass hay, alfalfa consumed in large amounts may lead to obesity, as well as bladder stones from the excess calcium in all animals except for pregnant and very young guinea pigs.
 However, published scientific sources mention alfalfa as a food source that can replenish protein, amino acids, and fiber.